PappuP/RRTMG_ATMS511/README.md

 .
 If you'd like to set up one in Keeling but haven't before, we suggest using [Max Grover's tutorial](https://github.com/mgrover1/keeling-crash-course).

-# Change the kernel in notebook
+## C. Debugging: Change the kernel in notebook
-If notebook crashes while running,  the steps below are necessary
+If notebook crashes while running,  the steps below are necessary.

-Install ``nb_conda_kernels`` in your ``base`` environment.
-Once this is installed any notebook running from the base environment will automatically show the kernel from any other environment which has ipykernel installed.
-In our new env we have ``ipykernel`` installed already so our new env will be in notebook
+1. Install ``nb_conda_kernels`` in your ``base`` environment (i.e. after you typed `bash` + `enter` on Keeling).

 ```
-conda install nb_conda_kernels
+conda install -c conda-forge nb_conda_kernels
 ```

+Once this is installed, kernels in all environment that has ipykernel installed will be automatically shown in any notebook running from the base environment (i.e. jupyter notebooks launched in the Keeling login node).

-Open Jupyter Notebooks from your base environment and follow the steps below In the top pannel of the notebook find ``Kernel>>change kernel>>select your new env kernel``
+2. Open Jupyter Notebooks from your base environment and follow the steps below In the top pannel of the notebook find ``Kernel>>change kernel>>select your new env kernel``

 <img src="Supplementary/kernal.png" alt="Change the kernel in notebook" title="Change the kernel in notebook">